Florida State Road 29

 State Road 29 (SR 29) is a state highway that runs north–south through Southwest Florida.
+It begins in Carnestown (just north of Everglades City) and runs north to a point just south of Palmdale.
 A rural road, it runs mostly through uninhabited farmland in its northern half, and along wetlands in its southern half.
+The route previously continued south of Carnestown to Everglades City and Chokoloskee, which has since become County Road 29 (CR 29).